Adroiti/docs-for-code-review-tools/RuboCop/Layout-TrailingBlankLines.md

-Pattern: Layout/TrailingBlankLines
+Pattern: Missing trailing blank line

 Issue: -

 ## Description

 This cop looks for trailing blank lines and a final newline in the source code.

 ## Default configuration